Find Cheap Medicare Plans in Your Area

 Requirements for chiropractic coverage through Medicare Part B

-- Must be medically necessary (documented either through a doctor's exam or X-ray).
+- Must be medically necessary (documented either through a doctor's exam or an X-ray).

 - Will only cover spinal manipulation for subluxation (an altered position of the vertebrae).